shwaaa21/shwaaa21/README.md

 Hello 👋

-I am always wanting to learn new things;
+Trying to make time to learn new things;

--  I’m currently interested in PYTHON, RUST, BASH...
+-  I’m currently interested in bettering my coding skills through open source contributions
--  I have worked with HTML, CSS, JS, REACT...
+-  I have worked with HTML, CSS, JS, REACT, PYTHON and hope to increase my understanding in these and discover new stuff

 <img src="https://github-readme-stats.vercel.app/api?username=shwaaa21&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=151515">

+Short term goals:
+- [] create a pull request for a project
+- [] actively use Github on most days and get some green squares building up on my profile